Login

 Strain Content

-THC-dominant strains will naturally result in THC staying in your system longer than CBD-rich strains.
-Choosing a balanced ratio of 1:1 CBD:THC may help reduce the amount of time that THC stays in your system, but there is no guaranteed foolproof trick.
+THC-heavy strains will naturally result in THC staying in your system longer than CBD-rich strains.
+Choosing a balanced ratio of 1:1 CBD:THC may help reduce the amount of time that THC stays in your system, but there is no guarantee.

 The following are general guidelines for how long marijuana shows on drug tests.
-Note that slight variances may vary depending on your weight, body fat percentage, and experience level, among other vital factors.
+Note that there may be slight variances depending on your weight, body fat percentage, and prior cannabis experience, among other factors.

 Urine Tests

-Urine testing is one of the most common ways of testing cannabis.
-Cannabinoid metabolites are detectable in the urine for the following amounts of time after the last use:
+Urine testing is one of the most common ways of testing for cannabis use.
+Cannabinoid metabolites are detectable in the urine for the following lengths of time after consumption:

 • Daily users (once per day): 10 to 30 days.